-ensure that the sale, issue, re-purchase, redemption and cancellation of shares of the Company are carried out in accordance with the applicable national law and the UCITS Rules or the Articles of Incorporation;

-- ensure that the value of the shares is calculated in accordance with the UCITS Rules, the Articles of Incorporation; - carry out the instructions of the Company or the Management Company acting on behalf of the Company, unless they conflict with the UCITS Rules, or the Articles of Incorporation; - ensure that in transactions involving the Company's assets any consideration to the Company is remitted to the Company within the usual time limits; and - ensure that the Company's income is applied in accordance with the UCITS Rules and the Articles of Incorporation.
+- i. ensure that the sale, issue, re-purchase, redemption and cancellation of units of the Company are carried out in accordance with the applicable national law and the UCITS Rules or the Articles of Incorporation; - ii. ensure that the value of the Units is calculated in accordance with the UCITS Rules, the Articles of Incorporation and the procedures laid down in the Directive; - iii. carry out the instructions of the Company, unless they conflict with the UCITS Rules, or the Articles of Incorporation; - iv. ensure that in transactions involving the Company's assets any consideration is remitted to the Company within the usual time limits; and - v. ensure that an Company's income is applied in accordance with the UCITS Rules and the Articles of Incorporation.

-The Depositary shall not delegate any of the obligations and duties set out in (i) to (v) of this clause.
+The Depositary may not delegate any of the obligations and duties set out in (i) to (v) of this clause.

-In compliance with the provisions of the UCITS Directive, the Depositary may, under certain conditions, entrust part or all of the assets which are placed under its custody and/or recordkeeping to correspondents or third party Custodians as appointed from time to time.
+In compliance with the provisions of the Directive, the Depositary may, under certain conditions, entrust part or all of the assets which are placed under its custody and/or recordkeeping to Correspondents or Third Party Custodians as appointed from time to time.
 The Depositary's liability shall not be affected by any such delegation, unless otherwise specified, but only within the limits as permitted by the 2010 Law.

-A list of these correspondents/third party custodians are available on the website of the Depositary (https://www.rbcits.com/en/gmi/global-custody.page).
+A list of these correspondents/third party custodians are available on the website of the Depositary (www.caceis.com, section "veille règlementaire").
 Such list may be updated from time to time.
 A complete list of all correspondents/third party custodians may be obtained, free of charge and upon request, from the Depositary.
-Up-to-date information regarding the identity of the Depositary, the description of its duties and of conflicts of interest that may arise, the safekeeping functions delegated by the Depositary and any conflicts of interest that may arise from such a delegation are also made available to investors on the website of the Depositary (https://www.rbcits.com/en/who-we-are/caceis/disclaimer.page), and upon request.
-There are many situations in which a conflict of interest may arise, notably when the Depositary delegates its safekeeping functions or when the Depositary also performs other tasks on behalf of the Company, such as administrative agency and registrar and transfer agency services.
-In order to protect the Company's and its shareholders' interests and comply with applicable regulations, a policy and procedures designed to prevent situations of conflicts of interest and monitor them when they arise have been set in place within the Depositary, aiming namely at:
+Up-to-date information regarding the identity of the Depositary, the description of its duties and of conflicts of interest that may arise, the safekeeping functions delegated by the Depositary and any conflicts of interest that may arise from such a delegation are also made available to investors on the website of the Depositary, as mentioned above, and upon request.
+There are many situations in which a conflict of interest may arise, notably when the Depositary delegates its safekeeping functions or when the Depositary also performs other tasks on behalf of the Company, such as administrative agency and registrar agency services.
+These situations and the conflicts of interest thereto related have been identified by the Depositary.
+In order to protect the Company's and its Shareholders' interests and comply with applicable regulations, a policy and procedures designed to prevent situations of conflicts of interest and monitor them when they arise have been set in place within the Depositary, aiming namely at:

-- identifying and analysing potential situations of conflicts of interest; - recording, managing and monitoring the conflict of interest situations either in: - relying on the permanent measures in place to address conflicts of interest such as maintaining separate legal entities, segregation of duties, separation of reporting lines, insider lists for staff members; or - implementing a case-by-case management to (i) take the appropriate preventive measures such as drawing up a new watch list, implementing a new Chinese wall, making sure that operations are carried out at arm's length and/or informing the concerned shareholders of the Company, or (ii) refuse to carry out the activity giving rise to the conflict of interest.
+- i. identifying and analysing potential situations of conflicts of interest; - ii. recording, managing and monitoring the conflict of interest situations either in: - relying on the permanent measures in place to address conflicts of interest such as maintaining separate legal entities, segregation of duties, separation of reporting lines, insider lists for staff members; or - implementing a case-by-case management to (i) take the appropriate preventive measures such as drawing up a new watch list, implementing a new Chinese wall, making sure that operations are carried out at arm's length and/or informing the concerned Shareholders of the Company, or (ii) refuse to carry out the activity giving rise to the conflict of interest.

-The Depositary has established a functional, hierarchical and/or contractual separation between the performance of its UCITS depositary functions and the performance of other tasks on behalf of the Company, notably, administrative agency and registrar and transfer agency services.
+The Depositary has established a functional, hierarchical and/or contractual separation between the performance of its UCITS depositary functions and the performance of other tasks on behalf of the Company, notably, administrative agency and registrar agency services.